Sachin8801/Portfolio-app/README.md

 This application will deploye the portfolio application.
-The deployemnt will done through Docker and setup through Jenkins The plan to introdue Kubernetes is still active Jenkins file will be added soon
+The deployemnt will done through Docker and setup through Jenkins The plan to introduce Kubernetes is still active Jenkins file will be added soon